HubSpot/calling-extensions-sdk/README.md

 1. [HubSpot] Sends a SYNC message
 2. [SoftPhone] Sends SYNC_ACK message
-3. [SoftPhone] Sends INITIALIZED message with login state and optionally widegt size
+3. [SoftPhone] Sends INITIALIZED message with login state and optionally widget size

 After this point, the messages can be exchanged between the soft phone widget and HubSpot.

-Note that the SYNC message sent repetidly until it receives a response from the iFrame to account for slow loading of
+Note that the SYNC message sent repeatedly until it receives a response from the iFrame to account for slow loading call widgets.

 ### Outbound call